 While kelp is considered a top source of iodine, the exact amount of iodine in kelp noodles is unknown.
 To reach your daily iodine needs (150 mcg per day for most adults), the National Institutes of Health (NIH) recommend following a balanced diet that includes seafood (especially cod, sea bass, haddock, and perch), kelp and other sea vegetables, and moderate amounts of iodized salt.

-Other commonly available iodine-rich sea vegetables include wakame, arame, and hijiki.
+Other commonly available iodine-rich sea vegetables include the seaweeds wakame, arame, and hijiki.

 Are There Any Drawbacks to Kelp Noodles?